Yod Pointing to the Sun: Solar Apex Meaning

 What usually gets overcompensated

 Premature commitment is the most common overcompensation.
-The uncertainty the pattern generates feels so uncomfortable that the native locks in an identity early (career, label, relational role) to stop the pressure.
-The lock holds briefly and then fails, because the apex keeps revising regardless of what the native declared.
-Each premature commitment usually leaves a visible scar in the biography that has to be explained away later.
+The uncertainty the pattern generates can feel uncomfortable enough that the person locks in an identity early, such as career, label, or relational role, to stop the pressure.
+The lock may hold briefly and then need revision because the apex keeps asking for new information.

 Avoidance runs the other way.
 Some Sun apex natives refuse to commit to any identity at all, treating every definition as temporary and keeping all options open indefinitely.
 This also fails.
 Without a working identity there is nothing for the apex to revise, so the recalibration stops producing development.
 What the pattern wants is ongoing commitment plus ongoing revision, not the absence of either.